Absolutely Cultured is passionate about the ability that arts and culture have to be a vehicle for change.

 Working across a range of art-forms including painting, sculpture, performance, moving image, music and installation, the INTER_CHANGE Showcase 22/23 presents a cross section of new work being created by some of Hull’s most promising artistic talent.

 Thursday Lates: Emily Gray and Jamal Sterrett, 2022.
 Courtesy of Humber Street Gallery © Luke Hallett

 Each season, Humber Street Gallery showcases a new commission related to the themes of the exhibitions on display in Space 1 and 2.

 INTER_CHANGE is our free 12-month talent development programme designed to build and strengthen professional creative practice for visual artists living in Hull and the surrounding areas.

 Join us for a 90-minute immersive sound bath in the unique setting of Humber Street Gallery with sound healing specialist, Kat Griffin.

-One of our social action sites, and an ongoing project working with local residents and artists.
-Currently it features artwork by Sergej Komkov and a mural by Lydia Caprani.
+One of our community engagement sites, and an ongoing project working with local residents and artists.
+We host Creative Workshops and Coffee and Chat sessions.
+Currently the area features artwork by Sergej Komkov and a mural by Lydia Caprani.